enkidulan/goods_search/Readme.rst

 Installation notes
 ==================

-You need to have python 3.5 or newest to build this environment.
+You need to have python 3.5 or newest to build this environment, also you need to have python2.7 for running tests.

 For environment set up zc.buildout is used (https://pypi.python.org/pypi/zc.buildout/2.3.1)